warrend/telly-reviews/README.md

 ## Usage

-Once run, you will be presented with a list of the latest TV show reviews.
+When run, you will be presented with a list of the latest TV show reviews.
 Select which one you'd like to read.
 You can also type 'open' to open an article in your web browser.

 ## Development